kenwals/Wildlife-Rescue/README.md

 This Data-centric site is put together with HTML, using the bootstrap framework along with some CSS.

-The Database is done using Python and Flask fronted onto a MongoDB backend.
+The Database is integrated using Python and Flask fronted onto a MongoDB backend.

 ### Skeleton